qubicmio/rpc20-blog-post/README.md

 ![](elastic-architecture.png)

-The first parts of the new solution went into production in the beginning of Q2 2025 and it transparently replaced most of the old archiver endpoints.
-The full solution was available end of Q2 and went officially live on 1st of July 2025.
+The first parts of the new solution went into production in the April 2025 and in the following months it transparently replaced most of the old archiver endpoints.
+The full solution was available end of June 2025 and went officially live on July 1st, 2025.
 Some follow up work like the archiver refactoring for the per epoch archive, is planned to follow until end of this year.

 ## Summary